 Who is the programme for?

-Regarding the distribution of the time it is established that:
+Regarding the distribution of time:

 |1st Part: Subjects||26||6||260|

-|2nd Part: Final Coursework||10||3||100|
+|2nd Part: Final Project||10||3||100|

 b.
-Length in months
+Duration in months

-- 1ST PART: SUBJECTS (260 HOURS)
+- 1st PART: SUBJECT (260 HOURS)

-The corresponding subjects and hours that make up the program are shown in the following table:
+The subjects and corresponding hours that make up the program are shown in the following table:

 |1||Strategic Management of Human Resources||30|

-|3||Recruitment, Selection and Promotion||30|
+|3||Recruitment, Selection, and Promotion||30|

-|4||Performance Evaluation and Management by Competencies||25|
+|4||Performance Evaluation and Competency-based Management||25|

 |5||Compensation and Incentives||30|

-|6||Training and Career Plans||30|
+|6||Training and Career Planning||30|

-|7||Labor Risk Prevention: OHSAS 18001||30|
+|7||Occupational Risk Prevention: OHSAS 18001||30|

-|8||Human Resources Audit||15|
+|8||Human Resources Auditing||15|